nf-core/website/markdown/usage/installation.md

 ## Nextflow

 All nf-core pipelines use Nextflow, so this must be installed on the system where you launch your analysis.
 See [nextflow.io](https://www.nextflow.io/docs/latest/getstarted.html#installation) for the latest installation instructions.
 Once installed, see [_Nextflow configuration_](configuration.md) to set up Nextflow to run on your system.
+To install `nf-core` afterwards, follow [these instructions](https://nf-co.re/tools/#installation).

 ### Typical installation